sneakernets/DMXOPL/README.md

 ### Will this run on Vanilla?
 Yes, but your **DMXOPTION** variables must be set.
+There also may be note cuts on certain music selections, although this is very rare in the IWADs.

 ### YOU MISSED (X) SOUND!
-Only gunshot is the same.
-Sorry, kid!
+Pretty much every single sound has been replaced at this point.
+If there are any that haven't been changed, it's likely due to me not getting around to it, or not knowing about it.
+Since GENMIDI is a binary format, getting diffs on it is a pain, so I don't know which instruments are changed and what isn't.
+If you know a way to check for this, let me know!

 ### What IWAD works best?
 All IWADs work.